CyberArchitect777/hackathon1-hackstreetboys-staying-safe-online/README.md

 - Device security
 - Cyberbullying and harassment

-Some other concepts are covered by links to other sites in the Menu -> More Information item.
+Some other concepts are covered by links to other sites in the Menu -> More Information section.

 #### Password security

 The first password security page has a clean professional style with the content styled clearly, making it easy to read.
 Images are then used to break up the content, aiding the user in not becoming overwhelmed.
-It is important to note that the header element and navigation bar are always visible and are fixed at the top of the screen for ease of use.
+It is important to note that the header element and navigation bar are always visible and are fixed to the top of the screen for ease of use.

 ![Top of password security page](/assets/images/docs/password-security-screenshot.png "Top of password security page")